Southern Syria clashes (July–September 2025): Background

 The Druze, who make up about three percent of Syria's population, have largely remained neutral during the country's civil war that began in 2011.
 Druze communities exist in Lebanon, and in Israel's Galilee and in the Israeli-occupied Syrian Golan Heights.
 Druze citizens of Israel are subject to conscription to the IDF.
-While most Druze in Israel identify as Israeli citizens, Druze living in the occupied Golan still identify as Syrians and have close ties to family on the other side of the border.
+While most Druze in Israel identify as Israeli citizens, Druze living in the occupied Golan still identify as Syrians and have close ties to family in Syria.

 Druze groups were involved in conflict earlier in the year, including clashes in February with the Syrian government in Jaramana, a Damascus suburb, and clashes in Southern Syria with Bedouin tribes that began in April and lasted until May.

 The clashes occurred about seven months after the fall of the Assad regime in December 2024.
 Following this change in leadership, Syrian President Ahmed al-Sharaa vowed to protect minorities across the country.

 Druze factions in Syria are divided in their approach to the new authorities, ranging from cautious to outright rejection.
 In March 2025, Bahaa al-Jamal, a Druze commander in Suwayda, stated that massacres of Syrian Alawites by pro-government Islamist fighters had led to insecurity for other minorities, but the Druze had significant military capabilities with "thousands of military personnel" and the right to defend themselves if confronted by government forces.

 Israeli Prime Minister Benjamin Netanyahu expressed a commitment to prevent harm to the Druze in Syria due to Israel's historical commitment to its Druze citizens and their historical and family ties to the Druze in Syria, along with ensuring the demilitarization of the area near the border with Syria.

 Different sources and scholars have taken different positions on the motives for Israel's intervention in Syria.
 One reason was the security of its northern border, due to concerns about a power vacuum in southern Syria, which is considered a potential threat, especially from the establishment of anti-Israeli militias on its northern border.
 Another reason was attributed to support for the establishment of a federal system in Syria.
 Another reason is pressure from the Israeli Druze population to protect their related Syrian Druze in the event of an attack.

 Israel and Syria have engaged in secret back-channel talks.
 Israel was in the process of trying to reach an updated security agreement with Syria based on the 1974 Agreement on Disengagement between the two nations.
 Syria has said that the goal of negotiations was the reimplementation of the 1974 agreement.